Today is July 3, 2026

 More historical storms

-Hurricane Igor’s impact on Newfoundland and Labrador was profound, both in terms of physical damage and the lessons learned.
+Hurricane Noel left a lasting mark on Atlantic Canada, both in terms of physical damage and the lessons learned in emergency preparedness.